Insulin aspart protamine and insulin aspart (Subcutaneous)

 Never share insulin pens or cartridges with others under any circumstances.
 It is not safe for one pen to be used for more than one person.
 Sharing needles or pens can result in transmission of hepatitis viruses, HIV, or other bloodborne illnesses.

 Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take insulin aspart protamine and insulin aspart .
 Blood and urine tests may be needed to check for unwanted effects.

 It is very important to follow carefully any instructions from your health care team about:

 - Alcohol—Drinking alcohol (including beer and wine) may cause severe low blood sugar.
 Discuss this with your health care team.

-- Other medicines—Do not take other medicines during the time you are taking insulin aspart protamine and insulin aspart unless they have been discussed with your doctor.
+- Other medicines—Do not take other medicines during the time you are using insulin aspart protamine and insulin aspart unless they have been discussed with your doctor.
 This especially includes nonprescription medicines such as aspirin, and medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems.

 - Counseling—Other family members need to learn how to prevent side effects or help with side effects if they occur.
 Also, patients with diabetes may need special counseling about diabetes medicine dosing changes that might occur because of lifestyle changes, such as changes in exercise and diet.
 Furthermore, counseling on contraception and pregnancy may be needed because of the problems that can occur in patients with diabetes during pregnancy.